 You might. also be asking, "how can I go backwards with my kids when so many of these things are already happening in our home?”
 I’m afraid I don’t have all the answers for you.
 I do know it will be hard.
 Thats why I urge parents to set radical boundaries up early.
 The sooner you create this norm in your family, the better.
 And the easier it will be to keep in place as they grow up.

-But if you are already a ways down the road with your preteen or teen, I suggest you start by sitting down with them and tell them the facts about pornography.
-Let them listen to my podcast, or read the blog post with them.
-Read this book together.
-Give them the facts and then they might be better able to see why you so desperately need to protect them.
+And if they are pre-teens or teens, give them even more facts, so they are better able to see why you so desperately need to protect them from porn.
 Pornography is linked to the objectification of women, violent sex and rape, adultery, depression, suicide, sex trafficking and child pornography.
 That's the radical truth they need to know.
 As much as you don’t want to let them know those facts, they need to.
 Especially if they are going to have a fit when you hand them a flip phone.

 Lastly, I know I threw a huge “don’t” list at you.
 I think everything on that list has value.
 And can go a long way in protecting our kids from the dangers of porn.
 But I also know that by simply saying “no” to our kids and never offering them something better, they might just drift back to all the things we said no to.
 Because that stuff is attractive.
 Its designed to pull them in.